albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 **Can't connet on port 10000**

-the default port of webmin is 10000 but some ISP block that port. so we need to change with 1000. [see](https://serverfault.com/a/578397)
+The default port of webmin is 10000 but some ISP block that port. so we need to change with 1000. [see](https://serverfault.com/a/578397)

 and don't forget about we must allow rules on `ufw` firewall